 File system requirements

 On Linux systems, the ext3 file system limits the number of item subfolders to less than 32,000; this means your portal is limited to having no more than 32,000 items.
 No new items can be added to Portal for ArcGIS when this limit is reached.
-It is recommended that you update or move the installation directory to an ext4 or btrfs file system that does not have this limitation.
+It is recommended that you update or move the installation directory to an ext4 or xfs file system that does not have this limitation.
 The file system must also be supported by the operating system provider.

-File handles limits
+File handle limits

 There are soft and hard limits for file handles on Linux.
 To determine the limits, use the following commands:

-- Soft limit: ulimit -Sn
+- Soft limit—ulimit -Sn

-- Hard limit: ulimit -Hn
+- Hard limit—ulimit -Hn

-Portal for ArcGIS communicates on ports 7080, 7443, 7005, 7099, 7199, and 7654.
-You'll need to open these ports on your firewall before installing the software.
-For more information, see Ports used by Portal for ArcGIS.
+Portal for ArcGIS communicates through specific ports.
+You must open these ports on your firewall before installing the software.
+For information on the ports Portal for ArcGIS requires for communication, see Ports used by Portal for ArcGIS.

-Your organization's domain name service (DNS) needs to include an entry of the fully qualified domain name (FQDN) of the machine hosting Portal for ArcGIS.
+Your organization's domain name service (DNS) must include an entry of the fully qualified domain name (FQDN) of the machine hosting Portal for ArcGIS.
 Similarly, if you'll be using ArcGIS Server with your portal, it's recommended that you include FQDN entries for each site you intend to federate with Portal for ArcGIS.

-If desired, you can configure your DNS to use a friendly name for the portal (for example, friendly.domain.com instead of portal.domain.com).
+Optionally, you can configure your DNS to use a friendly name for the portal (for example, friendly.domain.com instead of portal.domain.com).
 When doing this, assign the name to the portal machine before you install the software.
 Then use the friendly name when setting up the portal.
 For example, setup activities that require use of the friendly name include the following: